Life After Graduation workshop series:

 - how/where to research for your interview

-This information session includes a rundown of the things you will need to know when looking for your first part-time job.
-This includes:
+This workshop includes a rundown of the things you will need to know when looking for your first part-time job:

 - what employers expect from you and how to succeed